 This week, I am breaking down how I painted some kitchen cabinets for my craft room.
-But before we get to painting the cabinets, I am starting off by showing how to remove wood grain and pits in these oak cabinets and get a nice smooth finish. *This post may contain affiliate links.
+But before we get to painting the cabinets, I am starting off by showing how to remove wood grain and pits in these oak cabinets and get a nice smooth finish on painted furniture. *This post may contain affiliate links.
 These are products I use for many of my home projects.
 For more information, see my disclosure page.

 While, yes, I could have just slapped some paint on them and called it a day (or week), I understand that preparation is the most important part of making a project both beautiful and long lasting.
-It was important to me that these cabinets left no trace of their former life and were given a modern and uplifted appearance.
+It was important to me that these cabinets left no trace of their former life and were given a modern and uplifted appearance of white painted furniture.

 How to remove wood grain from oak cabinets